 3 Survey incentive types

+There’s really no cookie-cutter solution here.
+For rewards to be effective, they should get your participants excited and engaged.
 There are numerous ways to reward participants, but most survey rewards programs fall into a few main categories.

 1. One-off survey prizes